 I left New Zealand and went to Australia when I was about 17 years old.
 It wasn't until I left New Zealand that I had an opportunity to change my life.

-Source: Witness statement of Kamahl Tupetagi (September 2021).
+Source: Witness statement Kamahl Andrew Teau Fukuoka Tupetagi (September 2021).